yashaskaram/csharp-razor-task-tracking/TASKS.md

 ## Adding Validation to the Create Form

 ### Making Task Properties Required
-Inside the `Task.cs` class, add the '[Required]' attribute to the Title, Description, and PriorityLevel properties.
+Inside the `Task.cs` class, add the `[Required]` attribute above the Title, Description, and Priority properties.

 ### Controlling the Description Length
-Add a `MinLength` attribute above the `Description` property and pass in a value of 10.
+Add a `[MinLength]` attribute above the `Description` property and pass in a value of 10.

 ### Enforcing the Priority Range
-Add a `Range` attribute to the `PriorityLevel` property with a minimum value of 1 and a maximum of 5.
+Add a `[Range]` attribute above the `PriorityLevel` property and pass in a minimum value of 1 and a maximum of 5.

 ### Displaying the Validation Errors
-Inside the `CreateTask.cshtml` Razor markup, create an empty `div` tag above the existing `form` tag.
+Inside the `CreateTask.cshtml` markup, create an empty `div` tag above the existing `form` tag.
-Add the `asp-validation-summary` tag helper to the empty div to display any validation errors.
+Add the `asp-validation-summary` tag helper with a value of `All` to the empty div to display any validation errors.

 ### Checking the Model State
-Inside the OnPost method of the CreateTask class, add a conditional to check if the `ModelState` is valid.
+At the top of the OnPost method of the `CreateTask.cshtml.cs` class, add a conditional to check if the `ModelState` is _not_ valid.
-If the data is not valid, use `return Page()` to reload the page with errors.
+Inside the conditional brackets, return `page()` to reload the invalid form and display the validation errors.
-If the data is valid, use `return RedirectToPage("Index")` to send the user to the home page.